ndeto/x402/examples/typescript/clients/ens-extension/README.md

 ## Running the example

-From this directory you have two options:

-### Bundled demo server (default)

-The example launches a local demo server on `http://localhost:4022`, exercises the ENS extension, and shuts the server down when the flow finishes.
-Provide `EVM_PRIVATE_KEY` and `EVM_ADDRESS`, then
+By default the script launches the bundled demo server on `http://localhost:4022`, exercises the ENS extension, and shuts the server down after the validation step.
+Execution requires `EVM_PRIVATE_KEY` and `EVM_ADDRESS`.
+The example can then be started with:
-run:

 ```bash
 pnpm dev
 ```

-If you want to target your own resource server, set `RESOURCE_SERVER_URL` (and `ENDPOINT_PATH` if necessary) before running the same command—the example will use the URL you provide instead of starting the demo server.
-`pnpm dev:e2e` simply rebuilds `@x402/extensions` and then runs `pnpm dev` with the current environment.
+To target an external resource server instead of the bundled instance, set `RESOURCE_SERVER_URL` before running the same command.
+The client then bypasses the embedded server and connects to the configured URL. `pnpm dev:e2e` rebuilds `@x402/extensions` and then executes `pnpm dev` using the current environment.

+## Verifying ENS identities

+The example demonstrates data exchange only; client implementations MAY perform verification.
+Verification can be performed using the [ENSIP-19](https://docs.ens.domains/ensip/19/) primary-name workflow by resolving the `payTo` address via reverse lookup, confirming that the returned primary name matches the advertised `info.payee.ens`, and then resolving that name forward to ensure it maps back to the same address.